 Start this simple and nutritious breakfast once you get up and while it is cooking you can prepare yourself for the day ahead.

 Oatmeal is one of the most versatile and filling breakfast options in the plant-based world.
-You can use oats to make a sweet or savory breakfast bowl that will help you manage your blood glucose and keep you feeling satiated for hours after you eat.
+You can use oats to make a sweet or savory breakfast bowl that will help you manage your blood glucose, satisfy your cravings, and keep you feeling satiated for hours after you eat.

 Which Type of Oats Should I Use to Make Oatmeal?